sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 | node_taints |  | list(string) | | |
 | node_labels |  | map(string) | | |

-There is no default type for SAS Viya node pools.
+There is no default type for SAS Viya platform node pools.
 However, examples that are based on SAS recommendations are listed in the example files.
 Below is a sample of a basic cluster `node_pools` definition that you could use in your terraform.tfvars file.

 **NOTE**: These node pools are required for the `node_pools` variable: